ryantd42/NY-Legislative-Git/2023/S6785B-2023/bill.md

  2009, is amended to read as follows:
-  (a) on the same street or avenue and within  two  hundred  feet  of  a building  occupied  exclusively  as a school, church, synagogue or other place of worship; PROVIDED, HOWEVER, THAT SUCH  RESTRICTION  SHALL  ONLY APPLY  TO IF THE SCHOOL, CHURCH, SYNAGOGUE OR OTHER PLACE OF WORSHIP HAS OCCUPIED ITS CURRENT LOCATION, IN WHOLE OR IN PART, FOR  AT  LEAST  FIVE YEARS  PRIOR  TO THE DATE OF APPLICATION FOR A LICENSE TO SELL LIQUOR AT RETAIL FOR CONSUMPTION ON THE PREMISES, or
+  (a) on the same street or avenue and within  two  hundred  feet  of  a building  occupied  exclusively  as a school, church, synagogue or other place of worship; PROVIDED, HOWEVER, THAT SUCH RESTRICTION RELATED TO  A CHURCH,  SYNAGOGUE  OR  OTHER  PLACE  OF WORSHIP SHALL ONLY APPLY IF THE CHURCH, SYNAGOGUE OR OTHER PLACE OF WORSHIP  HAS  OCCUPIED  ITS  CURRENT LOCATION, IN WHOLE OR IN PART, FOR AT LEAST FIVE YEARS PRIOR TO THE DATE OF APPLICATION FOR A LICENSE TO SELL LIQUOR AT RETAIL FOR CONSUMPTION ON THE PREMISES, or
   § 2.
 This act shall take effect immediately.

   PART O

   Section  1.
 Paragraphs  b and f of subdivision 7 of section 64 of the alcoholic beverage control law are REPEALED.
   § 2.
 This act shall take effect immediately.
   § 2.
 Severability clause.
 If any clause, sentence, paragraph, subdivi- sion, section or part of this act shall be  adjudged  by  any  court  of competent  jurisdiction  to  be invalid, such judgment shall not affect, impair, or invalidate the remainder thereof, but shall  be  confined  in its  operation  to the clause, sentence, paragraph, subdivision, section or part thereof directly involved in the controversy in which such judg- ment shall have been rendered.
 It is hereby declared to be the intent of the legislature that this act would  have  been  enacted  even  if  such invalid provisions had not been included herein.
   §  3.
 This  act shall take effect immediately provided, however, that the applicable effective date of Parts A through O of this act shall  be as specifically set forth in the last section of such Parts.